BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Discussion and Future Work

 \section{Discussion and Future Work}

 We have introduced BoreaRL, a configurable multi-objective reinforcement learning environment and framework for climate-adaptive boreal forest management.
-Our contributions include: (1) a physically-grounded simulator that captures complex biogeophysical trade-offs between carbon sequestration and permafrost preservation through coupled energy, water, and carbon flux modeling; (2) a modular MORL framework supporting both site-specific and generalist training paradigms with standardized evaluation protocols; (3) benchmarking revealing that Curriculum PPO significantly outperforms other preference-conditioned algorithms, demonstrating the critical importance of strategic episode and site selection for learning effective policies under environmental stochasticity; and (4) novel ecological insights showing that appropriate forest management can enhance permafrost protection through biogeophysical mechanisms.
-Our analysis reveals distinct emergent management philosophies across algorithms and establishes the correlation between growing season length and forest-mediated permafrost preservation.
-Overall, BoreaRL provides the research community with a principled testbed for multi-objective RL in physically-grounded domains, contributing to both methodological advances in preference-conditioned learning and practical applications in climate-adaptive forest management.
+Our contributions include: (1) a physically-grounded simulator that captures complex biogeophysical trade-offs between carbon sequestration and permafrost preservation through coupled energy, water, and carbon flux modeling; (2) a modular MORL framework supporting site-specific and generalist training paradigms with standardized evaluation protocols; (3) benchmarking revealing that adaptive episode selection allows agents to avoid ``trap sites" where conflicting gradients destabilize learning; and (4) novel ecological insights showing that appropriate forest management can enhance permafrost protection through biogeophysical mechanisms.
+Overall, BoreaRL provides the research community with a principled testbed for multi-objective RL in physically-grounded domains.
+It isolates the specific challenge of ``Asymmetric Multi-Objective" optimization, where objectives have vastly different signal-to-noise ratios and timescales.
+Finally, it offers a high-impact platform for managing boreal carbon sinks, addressing the existential threat of climate change.

-Despite these advances, several limitations constrain the current framework's scope and realism.
-The physics simulation, while capturing key forest dynamics, employs simplified representations of nutrient cycling, disturbance processes, and species interactions that limit ecological realism.
-The current two-objective formulation focuses solely on carbon sequestration and permafrost preservation, omitting important considerations such as economic returns and biodiversity metrics.
-The action space is limited to stand-level density and species composition changes, precluding landscape-scale management strategies and temporal coordination across multiple stands.
-Finally, while Curriculum PPO demonstrates some learning through strategic episode and site selection, MORL agents in general struggle with environmental stochasticity, indicating that novel approaches are needed to fully realize the potential of RL-based climate-adaptive forest management.
+Despite these advances, several limitations constrain the current framework's scope.
+BoreaRL is designed as a \emph{physically-grounded simulator} to enable controlled experimentation and generate \emph{testable scientific hypotheses} (e.g., density-thaw relationships), not as a deployment-ready decision support system.
+Real-world deployment would require rigorous calibration against field data, expert validation, and integration with existing planning tools.
+Additionally, the long time horizons (50 years) and delayed rewards inherent in this domain create a challenging credit assignment problem that our benchmark isolates for study.
+While site selection demonstrates improved learning, MORL agents still struggle with the full complexity of environmental stochasticity, indicating that novel approaches are needed to fully realize the potential of RL-based climate-adaptive forest management.